axibase/atsd/rule-engine/functions-rules.md

 ```java
   rule_window(string r[, string e [, string|[] t [, string m]]]) EventWindow
 ```

-Returns the first matching window for the specified rule `r`, entity `e`, tags string or tags map `t` and message `m`.
+Returns the first matching window in 'OPEN' or 'REPEAT' for the specified rule `r`, entity `e`, tags `t` and message `m`.

-The message argument `m` compares the text value (which is equal to 'message' field in case of message command).
-Wildcards are supported in the message argument.

-If the tags `t` are specified the window matches the condition if it has the same tags with the same values (it may have other tags as well).
+The function returns `null` if a matching window is not found.

 By default the same entity and tags as defined in the current window are used.

+The tags `t` argument can be specified as a string or as a map.

+If `t` is specified, the window matches the condition if it has the same tags with the same values (it may have other tags as well).

+The message argument `m` compares the specified pattern, which supports wildcards, with 'message' field in open windows.

 Example: